 Offering taster classes for free is a great idea to promote your paid-for activities and to test your product out before releasing it to the wider public.
-However, if all your content is free, consider the damage you are making.
-If students start to expect all these services free of charge, consider the issues with the long-term sustainability own business, to your colleagues, the dance/fitness industry as a whole.
+However, if all of your content is free, consider the damage you are making.
+If students start to expect all these services free of charge, consider the issues with the long-term sustainability own business, your colleagues, and the dance/fitness industry as a whole.

-There are a lot of ways which you can use to charge for your classes: if you don't have an online store you can quickly set up a Paypal.me account to receive payments and list the details of your classes.
+There are a lot of ways you can use to charge for your classes: if you don't have an online store you can quickly set up a Paypal.me account to receive payments and list the details of your classes.
 Other alternatives include using Eventbrite and the MindBody app.

-WHAT ARE YOU DOING TO THE MUSIC?
+WHAT ARE YOU DOING WITH THE MUSIC?

 Are you streaming music in the background?
 Choreographing to a particular piece?
 Remixing the tracks together?
 If you are - you will need to purchase specific rights for performance that allow you to either synch or adapt the music.
-In which case, these require a separate licence or the purchase of pre-cleared tracks/covers of your song.
+In this case, these require a separate licence or the purchase of pre-cleared tracks/covers of your song.
 You’ll need to find a specific music provider for this such as our friends at Power Music.